bioimage-io/bioimageio-uploader-review/README.md

 * `GITHUB_URL_TEST`: Github CI workflow-dispatch end-point for testing
 * `GITHUB_REF`: Branch to use (usually `main`)
 * `GITHUB_TOKEN`: Github Access Token
-* `REVIEWERS_URL`: URL to reviewers JSON file; see below for the public URL used by this service
-* `MAIL_PASSWORD`: Mail password to enable mail notifications; NOTE: this is currently mandatory.
 ```